 Ratchet and Clank: Rift Apart trailer – how does it look?

 You can check out the debut trailer for Rift Apart below.
 It features a glimpse at the narrative alongside the introduction of an adorable new Lombax who is yet to receive a name.
 It may have something to do with these dimensional rifts are heroes are throwing themselves into, though.

 Ratchet and Clank: Rift Apart release date – when is it coming out?

-There is currently no release date for Rift Apart, and it won’t be arriving in time for the console’s launch later this year.
+There is currently no release date for Rift Apart.
 We imagine it will be arriving in 2021 at the earliest, with Insomniac Games promising that we’ll receive more information on the game in the coming months.

 Ratchet and Clank: Rift Apart gameplay – What’s new?